General Information

 Add/Drop

 Students may drop a course through the end of the published add/drop period online through the Ranger Portal.
 When students drop a course within the add/drop period, the course does not appear on the transcript and tuition charges are credited to the account.
-Students in the traditional program must have approval from their academic success coach to add/drop courses.
+Students in the traditional program must have approval from their advisor to add/drop courses.
 Students are responsible for dropping courses they do not plan to attend.

 Concurrent Enrollment in Other Regis University Colleges or Programs